Local tropicalizations of splice type surface singularities: Newton non-degeneracy

-\begin{remark} Notice that \autoref{def:Nnondegci} allows for the initial forms to be monomials.
-This would determine an empty intersection with the dense torus. \end{remark} \begin{remark} \autoref{def:Nnondegci} modifies slightly Khovanskii's original definition from \cite[Rem.~4 of Sect.~2.4]{K 77}, by imposing the regularity of the sequence $(f_1,\ldots, f_s)$.
+\begin{remark} \autoref{def:Nnondegci} modifies slightly Khovanskii's original definition from \cite[Rem.~4 of Sect.~2.4]{K 77}, by imposing the regularity of the sequence $(f_1,\ldots, f_s)$.
 The generalization to formal power series $\CC\llbracket P \rrbracket$ associated to an arbitrary sharp toric monoid $P$ is straightforward, and parallels that done by Steenbrink~\cite{S 14} for hypersurfaces.
 A slightly different notion of \emph{Newton non-degenerate ideals} was introduced by Saia in~\cite{S 95} for ideals of finite codimension in $\hat{\cO}$.
 For a comparison with Khovanskii's approach we refer the reader to Bivi\`a-Ausina's work~\cite[Lemma 6.8]{B 07}.
 For a general perspective on Newton non-degenerate complete intersections, the reader can consult Oka's book~\cite{O 97}.
-A definition of Newton non-degenerate subgerms of $(\CC^n, 0)$ for not necessarily complete intersections was given by Aroca, G{\'o}mez-Morales and Shabbir~\cite{AGS 13}. \end{remark}
+A definition of \emph{Newton non-degenerate algebraic subgerms} of $(\CC^n, 0)$ for not necessarily complete intersections was given by Aroca, G{\'o}mez-Morales and Shabbir~\cite{AGS 13}.
+The results of their paper (and the proofs involving Gr\"obner bases) can be extended to the analytic and formal contexts by working with standard bases, in the spirit of~\cite{PPS 13}.
+Recent work of Aroca, G{\'o}mez-Morales and Mourtada~\cite{AGM 22} generalize the constructions from~\cite{AGS 13} to subgerms of arbitrary normal affine toric varieties. \end{remark}